jazmichaelking/mastodon-near-me/README.md

 To be included on the map the service must be:
  - Mastodon or a Mastodon fork (other ActivityPub services may become in scope at a later date),
  - Open for registration - this directory is to help people find a server to join, server must accept new members.
 Approval based service is fine,
- - Clearly intended to serve a particular physical facility (e.g. university), neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region,
+ - Clearly intended (i.e. written in the server description) to serve a particular physical facility (e.g. university), neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region,
  - HTTPS only

  ## Exclusion Criteria